SilentStar/BoLScripts/README.md

 ==========

 About the script:
 Just edited master of insec lee sin script.
-Don't know anything about coding lua.
-So don't wait anything from me :P
+Learning lua day by day.